bopkid/Project_0_uno/README.md

 VI.This will go on until the player or one of the computer has two card left they must call uno before playing the card

 VII.The game will end when one of the players has no card left in their hand and they will be declared the winner

+VIII.
+Then the screen will clear and show play agian button